Do You (album)

-Do You is the sixth English-language studio album from Scottish singer Sheena Easton.
+Do You is the sixth English-language studio album by the Scottish singer Sheena Easton.
 It was originally released in November 1985 by EMI Records, and later reissued and remastered as a 2CD set by Cherry Red Records in 2024, with additional material, including the full-length unedited versions of the entire album.
 The album was produced by Nile Rodgers.
 Not as successful as her previous album, Do You peaked at number 40 in the US, but was certified gold and featured the top 30 hit "Do It for Love".